stfc/cloud-docker-images/cloud-chatops/README.md

 ### About

 Cloud ChatOps is designed to help encourage developers to complete GitHub pull requests.
-Either by getting them approved and merged or closed when they go stale.<br>
+Either by getting them approved and merged or closed when they go stale.
-The app notifies authors about their pull requests, usually by Slack, until they're closed / merged.
+The app notifies authors about their pull requests in Slack through channels or direct messages.
 There are multiple methods of sending these reminders.<br>

 ### Deployment